inovex/elements/src/components/ino-datepicker/readme.md

 ```

 ### Examples
-The picker can be used as date-picker
+The picker can be used as date picker
 ```html
 <ino-datepicker ino-type="date" placeholder="Enter a date"></ino-datepicker>
 ```